mpodolinsky/ELENDIL-Environment/README.md

 - **`+0.025`**: Intrinsic exploration bonus (if enabled) for visiting new cells

 **Notes:**
 - The negative reward for reaching the target encourages agents to maintain observation distance rather than intercepting the target.
+The episode continues even when the target is reached.
 - ObserverAgents flying at altitude ≥ 1 do not receive obstacle collision penalties as they fly over ground obstacles.
 - Rewards are cumulative - an agent can receive multiple penalties/rewards in a single step.